aws-samples/virtual-immersion-week-labs/cicd-eks-fargate/README.md

 2048-deployment-5895dc87c-zkgcn    1/1     Running            0          74s
 ```

+If you do not wait until pods reach the **Running** status, your ALB will return an HTTP 503 error.
+If your pods take more than two to three minutes to run, you may have forgotten to create the Fargate profile for the **2048-game** namespace, or you may have mistyped the namespace.

 Now, get the address of the ALB that sits in front of the application containers:

 ```